Concepts around collaboration

 • We will push updates to remote repositories.

-• We will learn how to suggest changes within repositories on GitHub and across repositories (pull request).
+• We will learn how to suggest changes within repositories on GitHub and across repositories (pull requests).

 • A main difference between cloning a repository and forking a repository is that the former is a general operation for generating copies of a repository to different computers, whereas forking is a particular operation implemented on GitHub/GitLab.